EDTianqi/EDTianqi/README.md

 - 👋 Hi, I’m @EDTianqi
-- 👀 I’m interested in music, cooking, and outdoor activity
+- 👀 I’m interested in music, cooking, and outdoor activities
 - 🌱 I’m currently learning R language, and i hope to become skilled.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Email: s2073269@ed.ac.uk